CANTERBURY BROOK

 What we are doing about it:

 CRWA is collaborating with Mass Audubon’s Boston Nature Center, the City of Boston, and community members to reimagine and restore Canterbury Brook.
-We are working together to understand community needs, assess stream health, and identify areas for restoration, to reduce flooding, improve stormwater management, connect the stream to surrounding wetlands, improve water quality and habitat, and provide access to green space.
+We are working together to understand community needs, assess stream health, and identify areas for restoration.
+Goals include reducing flooding, improving stormwater management, connecting the stream to surrounding wetlands, improving water quality and habitat, and providing access to green space.

 CRWA kicked off a long-term, community-driven vision plan for the restoration of Canterbury Brook and its surrounding land in September 2025.

-Residents were invited to Chez Vous Roller Skating Rink in Dorchester for a night of rollerskating, pizza, and learning, and we received invaluable feedback that will help shape the next steps.
+The community invited to Chez Vous Roller Skating Rink in Dorchester for a night of rollerskating, pizza, and mutual learning.
+We received invaluable feedback that will help shape the next steps.

-If you’re a Mattapan resident and would like to share your preferences on the restoration process, we encourage you to take the survey and share it with other residents in your community.
+If you’re a community member and would like to share your vision of the restoration process, we encourage you to take the survey and share it with other community members.

 SURVEY (ENGLISH)